 John Tunnell, P.P.
 Recorder

 Happy Valentine’s Day, among other events we are happy to observe in February if we are married or have kids!
 February is always short, and if you are a Shriner, pretty busy.
-We are having another Ladies Night on Valentine’s Day!
-Pretty much the same format we had on Installation Night in January.
-We will have separate meetings at 6:30pm, and then we go to refreshment.
-During and after the meal, we just enjoy each others company
+Speaking of busy, congratulations to Noble Jerry Sloan for earning the Golden Fez Award for 2017!
+Just being himself earned him the recognition of that coveted award.

 The long awaited O.G.
-Trip to Shreveport Hospital is February 16-19.
-Lady Bree Gainer is planning a dinner and drinks outing on February 18 to have something fun for the Ladies while we are “working” to have an OG Trip.
-You need to contact Conner in the Office to sign up.
-It is a STAG trip to Margaritaville Hotel and Casino in Bossier City; and the bus ride, snacks and libations cost $75.00.
+Trip to Shreveport Hospital is February 22-25.
+It is a STAG trip to Margaritaville Hotel and Casino in Bossier City, and the bus ride, snacks and libations cost $75.00.
 New Nobles first trip is free!
 Well, you do have to pay for your room and gambling, but it’s still a good deal!
-It’s always a lot of fun, and we tour the Hospital in Shreveport on Friday.
-Gives everyone a chance to see what the Shrine supports and makes you even prouder to be a Shriner.
+It’s always a lot of fun, and we tour the Shriners Hospital in Shreveport on Friday.
+Our first Hospital was Shreveport, so it holds an historical place among Shrine Hospitals.
+This trip gives everyone a chance to see what the Shrine supports, and makes a Noble even prouder to be a Shriner.

 John Tunnell, P.P.
 Recorder

-FIRST OF ALL, Happy New Year and welcome to 2017!
-Bruce and Janna have had a wonderful year and now it’s time for a new Potentate and First Lady.
-Jeff Gainer will be installed as Illustrious Potentate of Maskat Temple at Stated Meeting on January 10, 2017.
+FIRST OF ALL, Happy New Year and welcome to 2018!
+Jeff and Bree Gainer have had a great year, and as things always go, they graciously stepped to the side to allow Calvin and Judy Carlton to assume the helm.
+Calvin Carlton will be officially installed as Illustrious Potentate of Maskat Temple at our January Stated Meeting on January 9, 2018.
 The meeting time will be changed, we will have our regular tiled Stated Meeting at 6:30pm, then bring the Ladies in for the meal, followed by the Installation of Officers and a reception.

 We had Officer Elections at Stated Meeting in December, and the slate looks a little different this year.
-Chief Rabban Jeff Gainer was elected to replace Illustrious Potentate Bruce Urban, the outgoing Potentate.
-Calvin Carlton became Chief Rabban, Steve Harris was elected Assistant Rabban, Bing Miller was elected High Priest and Prophet, and Kenny Lemons was elected Oriental Guide.
+Chief Rabban Calvin Carlton was elected to replace Illustrious Potentate Jeff Gainer, the outgoing Potentate.
+Steve Harris became Chief Rabban, Bing Miller was elected Assistant Rabban, Kenny Lemons was elected High Priest and Prophet, and Dooby [Glen] Fox was elected Oriental Guide.
 P.P.
-Mark Reed was elected Treasurer, and P.P.
-John Tunnell will remain Recorder, by vote of the Nobility.
+Mark Reed will remain Treasurer, and P.P.
+John Tunnell will still be Recorder, by vote of the Nobility.
 P.P.
-Charles Oldham was reelected to another two year term on the Financial Advisory Board.
+Charles Oldham was reelected to another two year term on the Financial Advisory Board, as was Bob Hamblin.
 P.P.
-Greg Stockton, who stepped down as Treasurer, was also elected to a two year term.
-P.P.
-Bob Hamblin and Noble Bill Yates have one more year remaining on their terms on the Financial Advisory Board.
+Greg Stockton and Noble Bill Yates have one more year remaining on their terms on the Financial Advisory Board.

-The Potentate’s Ball, Honoring Potentate Jeff Gainer and his Lady Bree, is scheduled for Saturday January 28th.
-Then, your Divan will be gone to San Antonio the first weekend of February for TSA Midwinter, returning just in time for the Super Bowl Party on Sunday, February 5th.
-Divan /Units Council will meet on Wednesday, February 8th, and Stated Meeting is February 14th.
+The Potentate’s Ball, Honoring Potentate Calvin Carlton and Lady Judy, is scheduled for Saturday January 27.
+Super Bowl, and you know Shriners, any excuse for a party, will be Sunday, February 4, 2018.
+If that’s not a good excuse for a Party, I don’t know what would qualify!
+This year, Divan Midwinter will be in Corpus Christi February 8-10.
+Divan /Units Council will meet on Monday, February 12, and Stated Meeting is February 13th.
 Don’t forget to sign up for the O.G.
-Trip which is Thursday, February 16-19 in Shreveport, Louisiana.
+Trip which begins Thursday February 22-25 in Shreveport, Louisiana.
 We will tour the Shriners Hospital there Friday, and O.G.
-Kenny Lemons will serve everyone on the bus libations and sandwiches all the way to Shreveport and back!
+Dooby Fox will serve everyone on the bus libations and sandwiches all the way to Shreveport and back!